-These are files that do not fall in any of the categories above.
-While selecting this option, you should think twice if you want to keep files belonging mainly to MS-DOS.
+If you select this option, you should pay attention to files belonging mainly to MS-DOS or Microsoft Windows 3.1.
 If you are an active MS-DOS applications developer, you may not want DisCleaner to delete your files.
 Carefully observe the files that fall into this category.

 ||Apple .DS_Store Files